MajorTomAW/ForEachMap/README.md

 ## V1.2 & 1.3
 Added "For Each Set" and changed the style of the nodes.
 ![image](https://github.com/user-attachments/assets/491e8dd9-b42d-4a54-9c05-c71d1eea1f8a)
-Renaming Pins through details panel when node selected.
+Renaming Pins through details panel when node selected. _(ignore the visual stye changes, it's from ElectronicNodes and CrystalNodes)_
 ![Image](https://github.com/user-attachments/assets/b866c31d-a5ab-4225-a4b1-7b07a51cffd5)